Senozoid/ZC1-handbook/Handbook/Combat.md

 ## Modifiers

-Modifiers change the effective Dmg or Def attribute of the combatant during each turn.
+Modifiers can affect these stats of a combatant during each turn:

+- rate
+- speed
+- accuracy
+- dodge
+- Dmg
+- Def

 The order of applying combat modifiers is as below:

-Racial, Class, Enchantment, Effect, Opposition, Chaos \
+Racial -> Class -> Enchantment -> Effect -> Opposition -> Chaos \
 [Within each type, additive modifiers are applied on top of multiplicative ones]

 Enchantments come from equipped items. \
 Effects come from spells, abilities, blessings, penalties and carried items. \
-Opposition modifiers are effectiveness buffs and debuffs against certain enemies or equipments. \
+Opposition modifiers are effectiveness buffs and debuffs against certain enemies or equipment.
+These may come from the same sources as Enchantments and Effects, but are applied later. \
 Chaos is a somewhat random additive modifier.
 Chaos level is determined at the beginning of combat.
 There are 5 levels of Chaos: Low, Mild, Moderate, High, Extreme.
 These are the respective ranges of Chaos at each level:

 * Low = -2 to +2